 Supplement side effects: High doses of vitamin E may reduce your body’s ability to form blood clots, increasing your risk of bleeding – including serious bleeding in the brain.
 The supplements may interfere with blood-thinning, cholesterol, and cancer medication.

-- 200 count bottle of Centrum Adult Multivitamin/Multimineral Supplement with Antioxidants, Zinc and B Vitamins
+- 200 count bottle of Centrum Adult Multivitamin/Multimineral Supplement with Antioxidants such as Vitamins C and E, and Zinc, Vitamin D3 and B Vitamins

 - Morning Liquid Multivitamin: MaryRuth’s delicious Raspberry Liquid Morning Multivitamin is an easy-to-take liquid!
 Receive the benefits of these vitamins, minerals, and other nutrients — support your metabolic processes and energy levels with B Vitamins, and support your immune system with Vitamin C, Zinc, and Vitamin E.